***COVID-19 Update as of 8/26/2020***

 Graduate Student Travel Grants

 The Pardee School Graduate Student Travel Grant Program is the school’s flagship opportunity for institutionally supported graduate student research.
-Grants of up to $1,500 are awarded to students for expenses related to self-directed research and travel.
+Grants are awarded to students for expenses related to self-directed research and travel.
 Pardee Travel Grant funds may be used to support academic projects, including but not limited to MA Papers and Capstone projects.
 Any student currently enrolled in a Pardee School graduate program may apply for a grant when applications are open.
 There is no limit on the number of times a student may apply for grant funding.
 Funds can be used for research travel between December 1 and June 1.
-For any questions about the Graduate Student Travel Grant Program, please reach out to the Pardee Graduate Office at email@example.com.
+For any questions about the Graduate Student Travel Grant Program, please reach out to the Pardee Graduate Office at firstname.lastname@example.org.

 Applications are due by 5pm on Wednesday, November 13th, 2019.
 Students will be notified of decisions by Friday, November 22nd, 2019.